ricardopieper/donkey-lang/Pony VM.md

     Stack: Pages d+2+c+1 to d+2+c+129 (128 pages, a nice 8mb chunk of data)
      Heap: pages c+3+d+128+1 to 65535 (all the rest)

+Stack grows from a low address to a high address, and so does the heap and all other memory spaces.

 All of this lives on the heap on the real underlying operating system.
 This is a virtual machine for a reason.

 Of course, the bytecode file format would only have the data and code sections stored in it.